kevinraymond/wave-network/README.md

 ### IMDB

 _Still requires tuning - memory usage is much higher!
-This is using the last updated [train.py](train.py) script._
+This is using the last updated [train.py](train.py) script.
+Clarification: I have only been running the Wave tests, not re-running BERT; this only shows the last Wave update, so I will update them all at some point to be on the same page._

 **Latest Run:**